qflowsystems/docs.qflow.com/docs/working-with-documents/collections/index.md

 ---
 # Document Collections
 ---
-In Q-Action, each document has a special index field called Collection.
+In QAction, each document has a special index field called Collection.
 A collection links documents together that are related to one another.
 With collections, users can easily find all documents related for a specific event or purpose.
 A document can be linked to multiple collections.
 Like documents, each collection is associated with a classification.

 Document collections allow multiple related documents to be viewed together.
 They also allow the documents to have their security managed as a group.